-29. Capacity building and knowledge-management are crucial for increasing institutional competence, which is important for, inter alia, the identification, implementation, and sustainability of physical investments over time.
-The objective of this element is to encourage information dissemination, sharing of best practices, and strengthening of institutional capacity.

-30. The 2013 to 2015 EWP aimed to close the capacity gap in the CAREC countries through a number of capacity-building opportunities.
+- 30. Capacity building and knowledge-management are crucial for increasing institutional competence, and for the identification, implementation, and sustainability of physical investments over time.
+The objective of this element is to encourage information dissemination, sharing of best practices, and strengthening of institutional capacity. - 31.
+The 2013 to 2015 EWP aimed to close the capacity gap in the CAREC countries through a number of capacity-building opportunities.
 Table 6 describes capacity building and knowledge management activities, workshops and seminars implemented under CAREC since 2013.
-A more detailed list of capacity building and knowledge sharing activities can be found in Appendix A.
+A more detailed list of capacity building and knowledge sharing activities can be found in Appendix AB.